 Would you like to see previous submissions to Technovation?

 We tend to learn best by looking at examples of what others have done.
-Here are two submissions:
+Here are two submissions where you can see a team's pitch video, demonstration video and photo.

 - Team Unite, which created an app called LeftOvers

-Ready to take a step and get involved in today’s important global issues, but still on the go?
+Ready to take a step and get involved in today’s important global issues but still on the go?
 LeftOvers is an interactive app that connects volunteers, vendors and local charities and NGOs.
 The volunteers get live notifications for food pickups, vendors can post a food donation and charities can collect.
 Volunteer drivers, donors and charities all stay informed and enabled for optimal routing and delivery.
-Rescue food that would otherwise be thrown in the landfill, do your part today and unite with us!
+Rescue food that would otherwise be thrown into the landfill.

-- Team ByteMe, which created an app called Walkable
+- Team TBD (Technology Brings Difference), which created an app called Byll

 Interested in joining the Technovation Challenge?